aws-samples/aws-incident-response-playbooks/playbooks/IRP-SatelliteOperations.md

 This playbook addresses incident response for satellite operations running on AWS, covering both the ground segment (mission control, ground stations, data processing pipelines) and the operational interfaces to space assets.
 Satellite operations present unique IR challenges: limited contact windows (typically 8 minutes per 90-minute orbit for LEO spacecraft), bandwidth-constrained command uplinks, irreversible consequences of certain space commands, and the difficulty of distinguishing cyber incidents from environmental anomalies such as single-event upsets (SEUs) caused by radiation.
 This playbook provides a structured approach to detecting, containing, eradicating, and recovering from security incidents across the full satellite operations stack on AWS, aligned with NIST SP 800-61r3 and sector-specific requirements including Space Policy Directive 5 (SPD-5) and NIS2.

+This playbook operationalizes the guidance in the two-part AWS blog series on satellite incident response: [Part 1: Detection and Forensic Readiness](https://aws.amazon.com/blogs/publicsector/an-incident-response-playbook-for-satellite-operations-on-aws-part-1-detection-and-forensic-readiness/) and [Part 2: Automated Response and Recovery](https://aws.amazon.com/blogs/publicsector/an-incident-response-playbook-for-satellite-operations-on-aws-part-2-automated-response-and-recovery/).
+Refer to those posts for the narrative context and design rationale behind the steps below.

 ---

 ## Applicable Finding Types